The Haunting (1963 film): Plot

-The following day Dr. Markway's skeptical wife Grace arrives at Hill House to warn him that a reporter has learned of his investigation there.
-Grace announces that she plans to join the group for the duration of the investigation, to the consternation of Eleanor, who had begun developing feelings for Markway while unaware that he was married, and demands a room in the nursery despite her husband's warning that it is likely the center of the disturbances.
+The following day Theo confronts Eleanor about her feelings for Dr Markway, and Eleanor lashes back at Theo for being "unnatural," implying either Theo's psychic ability to know what Eleanor is thinking or her attraction to Eleanor.
+Dr Markway's sceptical wife Grace arrives with plans to join the group for the duration of the investigation, to the consternation of Eleanor, who had begun developing feelings for Markway while unaware that he was married.
+Grace demands a room in the nursery despite her husband's warning that it is likely the centre of the disturbances.
 That night in the living room, the group experiences loud banging and an unseen intruder attempting to force its way into the room, causing the door to bulge inward.
-The banging moves towards the nursery, where sounds of destruction are heard.
-Eleanor runs towards the source and discovers Grace is missing.
-The next morning, Eleanor's mental instability worsens as she enters the library and climbs the dilapidated spiral staircase, followed by Markway, who tries to coax her down.
-At the top, Eleanor suddenly glimpses Grace's face through a trap door.
-Startled, she nearly falls to her death before being rescued by Markway.
+The banging moves toward the nursery, and Dr Markway pursues it as does Eleanor by using a different exit from the living room.
+Mrs Markway has disappeared and then Eleanor splits off from the group.
+Her instability worsens as she enters the library and climbs the spiral staircase, followed by Markway, who tries to coax her down despite the stairwell coming loose from the wall.
+At the top, Eleanor nearly falls to her death whilst glimpsing Grace above her.
+Markway grabs her and saves her.
+No-one believes she saw Grace.

-Markway becomes alarmed at Eleanor's obsession with Hill House in spite of its dangers.
-Eleanor pleads to stay, but Markway insists that she leave.
-Eleanor drives off and speeds toward the front gates.
-The steering wheel begins to turn by itself, and Eleanor struggles to regain control before surrendering to the unseen force.
-A female figure suddenly appears and runs past in front of the car, causing Eleanor to crash into a tree and die.
-Markway and the others arrive to find that it is Grace, who says the House has been keeping her lost on purpose.
-She ended up in the attic when she was trying to find a way back to Dr. Markway, and Eleanor saw her.
-She was unsure of how she found her way outside the house, or got in front of Eleanor's car.
+Markway insists Eleanor leave but she pleads to stay, convinced the house wants her.
+If she leaves she thinks Grace will take her place.
+Eleanor drives off toward the front gates.
+The steering wheel begins to turn by itself, and she surrenders to the unseen force.
+A female figure suddenly appears in front of the car, causing Eleanor to crash into a tree and die.
+Markway and the others arrive to find that the figure is Grace, who says she woke in fear and tried to find her husband but the house kept her lost.
+She ended up in the attic when she was trying to find a way back, and Eleanor saw her through a trapdoor hatch.
+She is unsure of how she found her way outside.
 Luke observes that Eleanor deliberately aimed the car at the tree, but Markway asserts that something was in the car with her.
-He notes that the tree was the same one where Mrs. Crain died.
+He notes that the tree was the same one where Mrs Crain died.
 Theo remarks that Eleanor got what she wanted—to remain with the house.
-Convinced at last of the supernatural forces he once scoffed at, Luke says solemnly, "It ought to be burned down ... and the ground sowed with salt."
-Over a final shot of the house, part of the opening narration is repeated, this time by the voice of Eleanor.
+Convinced of the supernatural forces he once scoffed at, Luke says about the house, "It ought to be burned down and the ground sowed with salt."